tud-sumo/docs/docs/2_getting_started.md

   - `shapely`
   - `requests`
   - `tqdm`
+  - `moviepy`

 ## Creating an Environment

-It is recommended to use install the required packages in an environment, such as using [Anaconda](https://docs.anaconda.com/anaconda/install/) or [Miniconda](https://docs.anaconda.com/miniconda/).
+Although not required, it is recommended to use install the required packages in an environment, such as using [Anaconda](https://docs.anaconda.com/anaconda/install/) or [Miniconda](https://docs.anaconda.com/miniconda/).
 A conda environment ready for TUD-SUMO can be created using the following commands.

 ```
 conda create --name tud-sumo